MaxJLerman/git-commit-auto-command/README.md

 ### To modify the script:

-Consult the [documentation](https://www.autohotkey.com/docs) first then edit in your preferred editor! (or use ChatGPT)
+Consult the [documentation](https://www.autohotkey.com/docs) first then make changes in your preferred editor! (or use ChatGPT)

 ### To go a step further...